Neutralization Test for Virus and Toxins

 When a person is infected with a pathogen, antibodies are produced against many epitopes of this pathogen.
 A subset of these antibodies can block infection by a process called neutralization.
 These antibodies block or distort the antigen sufficiently, so that pathogen fails to exert its biological activity.

 Neutralization reactions can occur in vitro or in vivo.
 Laboratory animals or tissue culture cells are used as “indicator systems” in neutralization tests.
-The toxin or virus to be assayed should have known effects on the indicator system which is neutralized by using anti-toxin.
+The toxin or virus to be assayed should have known effects on the indicator system which is neutralized by using an anti-toxin.

 An antiserum containing an antibody that neutralizes a toxin is called an antitoxin.